SamujjwalSam/Short-text_GNN/Readme.md

         3.4 H1 now represents sample graph with domain invariant feature 4 Pass H1 through GNN followed by LSTM such that linguistic features are captured to get f(H1) 5 Pass f(H1) through an aggregate network g() to
+    6. Use Domain Specific vectorizer: If a token occurs with high freq in S and not in T or vice versa, That token is informative.
+Treat domain as class and use class specific features.

 ## Baselines:
     * With and without token graph